learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 >The 50 subjects in the control group have an average systolic blood pressure of 121.38 who have been given a placebo drug.

->The 50 subjects in the experimental / treatment group have an average systolic blood pressure of 111.56 after treatment with drug under test.
+>The 50 subjects in the experimental / treatment group have an average systolic blood pressure of 111.56 after treatment with the drug being tested.

 The apparent difference between experimental and control groups is -9.82 points.
 But with 50 subjects in each group, how confident can we be that this measured difference is real?
 We can perform what is known as a t-test to evaluate this.

-First you will calculate a t-statistic for 2 sample t-test, followed by calculation of p-value.
+First, you will calculate a t-statistic for 2 sample t-test, followed by calculation of p-value.

 You can set up the experimental and control observations below as numpy arrays.
 First, make sure to import necessary libraries